-The NIHR HTC in Brain Injury has, over the past 4 years, interacted with a number of NHS and academic centres as well as startups and SMEs that are seeking to research and deliver solutions to patients suffering with the aftermaths of a brain injury.
+The NIHR Brain Injury MedTech Co-operative interacts with a number of NHS and academic centres as well as startups and SMEs that are seeking to research and deliver solutions to patients suffering with the aftermaths of a brain injury.
 These interactions highlight a number of key issues, not least, the complexity of identifying patient needs to optimize treatment, the need for methods to measure effectiveness, the resources to trial devices and interventions and the development of convincing economic cases to permit adoption within the UK.

 To achieve its aims the MIC is establishing a number of key strategic partnerships to deliver both core and thematic expertise.
 In selecting strategic partners the role of other partner organisations is not to be diminished: